Selfrot/p3-foundation-install-template/README.md

 This only applies to Rubymine users though, where you have a Template file loaded during the creation screen (or similar IDE's).
 If you're not, you simply will not add the template to your Console command =)

-`So, how do I run this thing?`
+####So, how do I run this thing?

-Excellent question!

-In Rubymine, it's as simple as browsing to the "template.rb" file inside the downloaded folder using the "Rails Template:" prompt when you first click "New Project" (After typing in your project name of course).

-Please note:
-This script does Not run "rails g foundation:install" for you, nor does it run "bundle install".
-This is intentional.
-I will, in the future add support for this, supposing people are interested in this kind of script.
+#####Rubymine:
+When you create a new project; choose a name, project directory and "Rails Application".
+On the second prompt which appears - where you select your Rails version, Ruby SDK, etc - browse to the `template.rb` inside the `foundation-install-template` folder.

+#####Not using Rubymine?
+Not a problem:
-Loading a template using the Console:
+New Rails app using the Template:
 ``` ruby
 $ rails new <project_name> -m /path/to/template.rb
 ```

+Or add the Template to an existing Rails app:
 ``` ruby
 $ rake rails:template LOCATION=/path/to/template.rb
 ```

 ####Download links:
 7zip: https://dl.dropboxusercontent.com/u/55554784/Ruby/foundation-install.7z

 zip: https://dl.dropboxusercontent.com/u/55554784/Ruby/foundation-install.zip